 Since 2012, Legacy Charter has actively invested in its network and operations and has improved the quality and value of the products and packages that it offers.
-Through the roll-out of Spectrum pricing and packaging across Legacy Charter, we have simplified our offers and improved our packaging of products, delivering more value to new and existing customers.
+Through the roll-out of Spectrum pricing and packaging ("SPP") across Legacy Charter, we have simplified our offers and improved our packaging of products, delivering more value to new and existing customers.
 Further, through the transition of our Legacy Charter markets to our all-digital platform, we increased our offerings to more than 200 HD channels in most of the Legacy Charter markets and offered Internet speeds of at least 60 or 100 Mbps, among other benefits.
 We believe that this product set combined with improved customer service, as we insource our workforce in our call centers and in our field operations, has led to lower customer churn and longer customer lifetimes.

-As a result of the Transactions, quarterly revenues increased by \$7.5 billion year over year.
+As a result of the Transactions, quarterly revenues increased by \$3.9 billion year over year.
 We also saw an increase in expenses related to our increased scale.
-In September 2016, we began launching Spectrum pricing and packaging ("SPP") to Legacy TWC and Legacy Bright House markets and as of March 31, 2017, we offer SPP in nearly all Legacy TWC and Legacy Bright House markets.
-In 2017, we intend to begin converting the remaining Legacy TWC and Legacy Bright House markets to an all-digital platform.
+In September 2016, we began launching SPP to Legacy TWC and Legacy Bright House markets and as of June 30, 2017, we offer SPP in nearly all Legacy TWC and Legacy Bright House markets.
+In the second half of 2017, we intend to begin converting the remaining Legacy TWC and Legacy Bright House analog markets to an all-digital platform.
 Our corporate organization, as well as our marketing, sales and product development departments, are now centralized.
 Field operations are managed through eleven regional areas, each designed to represent a combination of designated marketing areas and managed with largely the same set of field employees that were with the three legacy companies prior to completion of the Transactions.
-Over a multi-year period, Legacy TWC and Legacy Bright House customer care centers will migrate to Legacy Charter's model of using segmented, virtualized, U.S.-based in-house call centers.
+Over a multi-year period, Legacy TWC and Legacy Bright House customer care centers will migrate to Legacy Charter's model of using segmented, virtualized, U.S.-based inhouse call centers.
 We are focused on deploying superior products and service with minimal service disruptions as we integrate our information technology and network operations.
-We expect customer and financial results to trend similarly to Legacy Charter following the implementation of Legacy TWC and Legacy TWC and Legacy Bright House markets.
-As a result of implementing our operating strategies across the Legacy TWC and Legacy Bright House markets.
+We expect customer and financial results to trend similarly to Legacy Charter following the implementation of Legacy Charter's operating strategies across the Legacy TWC and Legacy Bright House markets.
 As a result of implementing our operating strategy across Legacy TWC and Legacy Bright House, we cannot be certain that we will be able to grow revenues or maintain our margins at recent historical rates.